mlswg/mls-protocol/draft-ietf-mls-protocol.md

 expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the `leaf_key_package`.
-Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value than it matches the value obtained by recomputing `parent_hash` of the leaf.
+Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value than it matches the value obtained by recomputing `parent_hash` at the leaf.

-To compute the parent hash of a non-root node v (the root's `parent_hash` is set to `0`), the `ParentHashInput` struct is used.
-It consists of two fields.
-The first contains the hash of data taken from v's parent, represented as a `ParentNodeData` struct.
-The second field contains the list of HPKE public keys to which the HPKE secret key of v's parent was sent.
-That is, it consists of the array of `HPKEPublicKey` values corresponding to the resolution of v's sibling node but with the keys v's parent's `unmerged_leaves` omitted.
+The `parent_hash` at the root is `0`.
+To compute the parent hash at a non-root node v with parent p and sibling u the `ParentHashInput` struct is used.
+It consists of three fields.
+The first contains the HPKE public key of p.
+The second contains the `parent_hash` at p.
+The third contains the list of HPKE public keys to which the HPKE secret key of v's parent was sent.
+That is, it consists of the array of `HPKEPublicKey` values of the nodes in the resolution of u but with the keys of p's `unmerged_leaves` omitted.

 For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of 6 is node 4 which has only itself in its resolution and node 4 is also an unmerged leaf for 6's parent node 5.
-Meanwhile, the `ParentHashInput` of node 1 is an array with the HPKE public key's of nodes 5 and 6.
+Meanwhile, the `ParentHashInput` of node 1 has an array with the HPKE public key's of nodes 5 and 6.

 ~~~~~
 struct {
-	HPKEPublicKey public_key;
+	HPKEPublicKey parents_public_key;
-	opaque parent_hash<0..255>;
+	opaque parents_parent_hash<0..255>;
-} ParentNodeData;

-struct {
-	ParentNodeData parent_node_data;
 	HPKEPublicKey original_sibling_resolution<0..2^32-1>;
 } ParentHashInput;
 ~~~~~

 ## Tree Hashes

-To allow group members to verify that they agree on the public cryptographic state of the group, this section defines a scheme for generating a hash value that represents the contents of the group's ratchet tree and the members' KeyPackages.

-The hash of a tree is the hash of its root node, which we define recursively, starting with the leaves.
+To allow group members to verify that they agree on the public cryptographic state of the group, this section defines a scheme for generating a hash value (called the "tree hash") that represents the contents of the group's ratchet tree and the members' KeyPackages.
+The tree hash of a tree is the tree hash of its root node, which we define recursively, starting with the leaves.

-Elements of the ratchet tree are called `Node` objects and the leaves contain an optional `KeyPackage`, while the parents contain an optional `ParentNode`.
+As some nodes may be blank while others contain data we use the following struct to include data if present.

 ~~~~~
 struct {